ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ##### 1. Install Python and Pip

-Download and install [Python versions 2.7.11+ or 3.6.5+](https://www.python.org/downloads/source/) or you can use your distrubution's package manager to instal Python and pip.
+Download and install [Python versions 2.7.11+ or 3.6.5+](https://www.python.org/downloads/source/), or use your distrubution's package manager to install Python and Pip.

-As an example, the following can be used in Ubuntu:
+As an example, you can use the following in Ubuntu:

 ```console
 $ sudo apt-get install python2.7 python-pip